Wandalen/willbe/doc/tutorial/FirstBuild.md

 # Creating a build configuration
-In this tutorial we will create build configuration that uses npm to install dependecies.
+This tutorial shows how to create build configuration that runs npm to install dependecies.

 ## Module structure